Pitch (card game): Five-nine regional (northeast Connecticut)

-Bonanza Pitch
+Bonanza pitch

 Four players play in 2 sets of partners, with partners sitting across from each other.
 Each player is dealt 6 cards, with 4 face-down cards in the kitty.
-There are 18 total points that can be earned in a round: High (1 pt), Low (1 pt), Jack (1 pt), 10 (1 pt), 9 (9 pts), and 5 (5 pts).
+There are 18 total points that can be earned in a round: high (1 pt), low (1 pt), jack (1 pt), 10 (1 pt), 9 (9 pts), and 5 (5 pts).
 There is an auction bid that continues until all but one player has passed.
-Players can bid up to 18 or Shoot the Moon.
+Players can bid up to 18 or shoot the moon.
 If all other players pass, the dealer is forced to bid 1.

 The player that wins the bid must declare trump before collecting the kitty.
 Players then discard all cards that are not trump.
 If the player that wins the bid has more than 6 cards, they must discard down to 6 cards and show the other players which trump cards are being discarded.
 The dealer then deals each player back up to 6 cards.
 The player that won the bid must lead trump on the first trick.
 Players must always follow suit when possible.
 If a player does not have a non-trump suit that was led, they may play a trump card to take the trick.

 Shooting the moon means that the team that won the bid must get all 18 points.
 Teams cannot shoot the moon if either team is "in the hole" (they have a score below zero) or has a score of 46 or above.
 If they succeed, they win the whole game.
 If they fail to win all 18 points, that team loses the game.

 A team has won the game when it reaches a score of 64 or above.
-If both teams exceed 64 points on the same hand, the team the won the bid for that hand wins the game, even if that team has a lower score.
+If both teams exceed 64 points on the same hand, the team that won the bid for that hand wins the game, even if that team has a lower score.

 Further variations

-Juniper Pitch
+Juniper pitch

-Pitch is played with 3 teams with 3 partners each.
+pitch is played with 3 teams with 3 partners each.
 Partners are seated an equal 2 seat between each other.
-All 54 cards (including High Joker and Low Joker).
-Points are awarded for High Trump (Ace), Jack of Trump, High Joker, Low Joker, Low Trump (2) and trick/card points (82 points possible, each Joker worth 1/2 point).
-Each player left of the dealer has a chance to bid between 1-6 points with the winning bidder leading their trump.
+All 54 cards (including high joker and low joker).
+Points are awarded for high trump (ace), jack of trump, high joker, low joker, low trump (2) and trick/card points (82 points possible, each joker worth 1/2 point).
+Each player left of the dealer has a chance to bid 1-6 points with the winning bidder leading their trump.
 If a team does not make their bid they must give back any points (chips) they have accumulated and receive 1 negative point (pookie).

-Reverse Pitch
+Reverse pitch

-Reverse Pitch follows all of the rules of basic Pitch, except the low card takes each trick (the lowest card of the suit lead or lowest card of the trump suit).
+Reverse pitch follows all of the rules of basic pitch, except the low card takes each trick (the lowest card of the suit lead or lowest card of the trump suit).
 High, low, jack, and game points are scored in the normal fashion.
 In this variation, valuable cards become much harder to capture; the strength of the card itself is almost always insufficient.